FAITHFUL PAWS PET THERAPY PROGRAM makes scheduled monthly visits to many facilities in and around Houston,

 – hospitals, nursing homes, rehab facilities, etc. Members are required to visit at least monthly.
 More is better.

-Each facility has a team leader who coordinates the requirements for that facility.
-Some facilities require a TB test, Flu
+Each facility has at least one team leader who coordinates the requirements for that facility.
+Some facilities require a TB

-shot, and/or background check; some require special attire; some require additional training or orientation.
-We require all
+test, Flu shot, and/or background check; some require special attire; some require additional training or orientation.
+We

-members to follow HIPAA confidentiality laws.
-Visits are done as a group on a set schedule with the team leader and only
+require all members to follow HIPAA confidentiality laws.
+Visits are done as a group on a set schedule with the team leader

-to pre-arranged facilities.
+and only to pre-arranged facilities.
 We do not ever visit in individual homes, or as part of any job or business.
-We do not

 pets are not service animals and get no special privileges.